UK Council for Psychotherapy

 Emotional counselling London & emotional therapy - feelings and emotions

 Emotional Void, Emotionally Blocked, Emotional Freedom - Embracing Our Emotions Most of us find it easy to connect to what we are thinking, yet may have more trouble identifying, describing our emotions when we experience them, which can be a form of alexithymia - if we struggle with emotional awareness in our self or in others, interpersonal relating, empathy.
 (Some of us may be overly stuck in our head.)
 When circumstances prevent us from meeting our innate emotional needs (and some of these may trace back to our very early life), we can become stressed.
 The word emotion comes from Latin - to move (see also Momentum) and it is our experience that provides emotion.
-We may experience an emotional void, have repressed, suppressed certain emotions (in the hope that any pain will be eased), struggle to be in touch with what we are feeling, articulate this (see also Spacing Out, Tuning Out, Going Numb, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off).
+We may experience an emotional void, have repressed, suppressed certain emotions (in the hope that any pain will be eased), struggle to be in touch with what we are feeling, articulate this (see also Spacing Out, Tuning Out, Drifting Off, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off).
 Counselling and psychotherapy can support us in feeling what we feel when we feel it, embracing our emotions, releasing our emotions and then let them go, so we don't have to hang on to old emotions.
 (Emotions can be interpreted as the re-emergence of past, repressed feelings, whereas feelings - the live expression of our in-the-moment experience.)
 This may also open up the space to be in touch with our current emotional experience.
 Many people don't always know how they are feeling, that it is OK to feel things, struggling to access our full range of feelings & emotions.
 Some may benefit from gradually getting to know each emotion, embracing, accepting them - that they need attention, letting each emotion take centre stage, flow through us, feeling the feeling (acknowledging, managing any overwhelment), allowing for any fears, pain, tears, reminding ourselves that it's temporary, that it will pass, so we befriend our emotions, re-connect with our inner self.
 We are rarely taught how to have, hold, and express the range of our simultaneous feelings (some of them contradictory) - so we may often choose one, clinging on to it.
 Other unattended feelings may become ignored, stuck, not flowing.
 This one feeling, whatever it may be, is usually not a true reflection of all of what we are experiencing (see also Surface Feelings, Primary & Secondary Feelings).
 We can also choose to reframe our emotions.
 At times we may feel in a state of inertia, emotionally blocked, as if our reservoir of emotions can't be drawn upon, not necessarily directly, but also through our imaginary world of dreams, shape, size, colour, texture, etc., including metaphor, which can also help release our creativity.
 No one can give us emotional freedom.
 We can be emotionally free when we are being fully ourself rather than controlling how others feel about us.
 Counselling can further explore how our emotional freedom may be connected to no longer making the past, others, circumstances responsible for our feelings, so we don't see ourselves as victim to these, nor governed by our feelings, so we can witness them, nurture them, take personal responsibility for them, including our painful feelings, alongside our feeling of worth, lovability, safety and security.
 The therapy can explore the complexity of who we are as a human being and our emotional capacity, connecting & balancing our heart with our head, alongside our sense of worth & esteem, conscience & integrity and imaginary world.

 Our road is full of surprises along our timeless journey towards freedom.

 Emotional Abandonment Emotion helps us communicate with ourselves and others - the current state we are in.
 Yet "Get on with it" may have been our motto until now.
 We may have a critical, judgemental part of us that struggles to validate ourself, accept ourself.
 When we abandon ourself we are likely to have a range of reactions, we may feel anxious, empty or alone, guilty or ashamed, depressed or angry, often believing that these feelings are to do with something external, rarely connected to our self-abandonment, as we abandon ourselves emotionally.
 We can abandon ourself in many ways, by staying in our head - being unaware of our feelings, or ignoring them, not attending to them or our needs - making others responsible for them.
-Struggling to open up emotionally, share with others, reveal how we really feel, we may abandon the natural strength of our vulnerability and tenderness (see also Spacing Out, Tuning Out, Going Numb, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off).
-We may avoid our hurt feelings, emotional pain, not be present in our body, making others responsible for our feelings, by looking to them for the attention or approval we don't give to us.
+Struggling to open up emotionally, share with others, reveal how we really feel, we may abandon the natural strength of our vulnerability and tenderness (see also Spacing Out, Tuning Out, Drifting Off, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off).
+We may avoid our hurt feelings, emotional pain, not be present in our body, looking to others for the attention or approval we don't give to us.
 We may turn to unhelpful habits or addictions, reinforcing neglect.
 We may therefore see ourself as a victim of others' choices - making others responsible for our feelings rather than take responsibility for our own pain, joy.
 Tuning in to how we feel when we do these things, face our fear of feeling, opening our heart to the depths of suffering & love, deciding to learn from our feelings rather than avoid them, allowing our emotions to run their course (see Feelings & Senses - Our Guide), taking emotional responsibility and personal responsibility for all areas of our life may be challenging, yet also facilitate change in us, if that is our intention.
 Connecting with others may be important.
 If we are in a relationship, we may not only have neglected, abandoned us, but also our partner or struggle with intimacy (see also Emotional High Maintenance).
 We may also be seeking a deeper emotional connection with our partner.
 The counselling and psychotherapy supports us in accessing and articulating our whole range of emotions.
 When we abandon a part of us in specific ways, we may not only ignore, disrespect ourself, but also ignore the effect on others, who may also feel disrespected.
 (See also Emotional Intelligence, Emotional Maturity)

 Emotional Responsibility, Competence Rather than taking emotional responsibility for others, being emotionally dependent and losing who we are or basing our worth externally, we may want to base our own self-worth internally.
 When we recognise that our feelings - especially our wounded feelings, e.g. irritation, anger, anxiety, depression, shame, envy and jealousy come from our own thoughts, beliefs (or behaviour), rather than from others or from circumstances, we can compassionately embrace them, nurturing painful, life feelings, learn to take emotional responsibility for ourself.
 Understanding and accepting that it is us who create most of our feelings - rather than our feelings coming from outside of ourself (see also The Way We Think Creates Our Feelings), we can move away from being emotionally dependent towards taking charge of our emotional life and attitudes in less ingrained ways.
 Being emotionally competent may include being aware of what's being triggered in us, responding to situations, being in the moment, not taking things so personally.